 South Hill State Forest

-The South Hill State Forest is located within the Town of Guilford in Chenango County.
+South Hill State Forest, 1314 acres in size, is located in the town of Guilford in Chenango County.
 The forest is named after a ridge, with a high elevation of 1,760 feet, that runs in a northwest - southeast direction across the northern portion of the forest.
+There is a multiple use trail and a snowmobile trail on the state forest.

 An atlas of Chenango County, published in 1875, shows several homes that were located on what is now the South Hill State Forest.
 These homes belonged to: W. Penn, N. Morgan, W. Hovey, I. Bennet and H. Evans.
 There was also a school house located at the intersection of Charles Wicks Road and Hohreiter Road.